The Glory Years or Glory Days or something else

 Ranger Dave agreed, as he offered a toast.
 "It's an ecosystem that has all of the components.
 Here's to the Selway, the crown jewel of wild rivers in the Lower 48."

-That was one thing the two men did agree upon.
+That was one thing the two men could agree upon.

 ------------------------------------------